UK rocker Doherty displays blood paintings in London

 Most of the paintings on display are quite spare, combining brownish blood streaks with collages, poems and song lyrics.

-Doherty, 32, whose well-publicized drug abuse and shambolic lifestyle has often eclipsed his music, has included several collaborative pieces with his famous friends.
+Doherty, 32, whose well-publicised drug abuse and shambolic lifestyle has often eclipsed his music, has included several collaborative pieces with his famous friends.

 The late singer Amy Winehouse used her own blood to paint herself on a canvas alongside the word "ladylike".